If you don't speak the alphabet soup language of Biochemistry but want to understand what we do, try this video.

 Here is a nice press release about a study we published in June 2019.

-Thanks for writing this Dr. Jennifer Brown from UIHC Marketing & Communications!
+Thanks for writing this to Dr. Jennifer Brown from UI Health Care Marketing and Communications!

 A new study in mice by University of Iowa researchers suggests it may be possible to regenerate critical nerve structures in the eye that are disrupted by genetic mutations even after these structures known as synapses have matured abnormally.